grayside/adamross.dev/content/post/2024/where-to-host-my-tech-blog/index.md

 ---
-title: 'Where to Self-Host My Static Tech Blog'
+title: 'Where to Host My Static Tech Blog'
 date: '2024-07-31T19:26:11Z'
-publishDate: '2024-07-31T19:26:11Z'
+publishDate: '2024-08-13T12:00:00Z'
 # Description is used as a page subtitle & search index.
-description: 'My decision-making process to use Firebase Hosting with my Hugo site.'
+description: 'Decision-making process to use Firebase Hosting with my Hugo site.'

 categories:
   - Decision